FDA Food Safety Modernization Act: Food facility registration

 On October 22, 2012, the updated food facility registration system by the US FDA was made available.
-This update required all facilities previously registered prior to October 1, 2012 to renew registration.
+This update required all facilities previously registered prior to October 1, 2012, to renew registration.
 Failure to do so became a prohibited act, leading to refusal of entry for foreign products and illegal trade for domestic facilities.
 Every 2 years in even numbered years, every registered facility would be required to renew its registration between October 1 and December 31.
 Registration would be accepted by fax, mail and electronics means on the FDA food facility registration website.

-As of January 22, 2014 there were 195,518 food facilities registered with the FDA.
+As of January 22, 2014, there were 195,518 food facilities registered with the FDA.

 Reaction and controversy

 Large trade organizations joined public health advocates in supporting the bill, while groups aligned with individuals and small farms generally opposed it.
 However, after Senate adoption of Jon Tester's amendment, which allows for the possible exemption of producers that sell less than $500,000 a year, many large food companies objected, arguing that the exemption puts consumers at risk.

 A year after enactment the agency had fallen behind on expected progress.
 It has yet to implement "a specific timetable for issuing" a process to create rule for science-based produce standards, has not completed rules for foreign supplier verification, and must still create a guidance that will help schools and childcare programs lessen allergy risks for school-age children.

-A similar set of New Zealand rules, Food Bill 160-2, has been towards passage since 2010.
+A similar set of New Zealand rules, Food Bill 160–2, has been towards passage since 2010.
 The primary effects expected are to tie New Zealand to Codex Alimentarius and the World Trade Organization permanently, although those international agreements will be constantly adjusted.
 Despite its 366 pages, Food Bill 160-2 cannot directly resolve many threats to food safety, as there is no added Produce traceability nor methods to control Antibiotic resistance.
-Controversy has been intense in NZ regarding introduction of genetically-engineered plants and animals (GE); concern is that WTO and Codex will require opening up NZ to GE.
-The Soil & Health Association of New Zealand would not be able to complete their campaign towards making New Zealand organic by 2020.